SNAP Benefits in Rhode Island: How to Apply and Qualify

 Online Application

-Before starting, gather documents for everyone in your household.
-You will need to provide proof of your identity, Social Security numbers, immigration status, income, and expenses.
-You must also be a Rhode Island resident.
+Before starting, gather documents to verify your identity, Social Security numbers, and immigration status.
+You will also need to provide proof of your income and expenses.

 In-Person Application